ConnorBurnsCoder/3dObjectReconstruction/README.md

 The pipeline is as follows:

-Calibrate intrinsic and extrinsic camera parameters -> For each pair of images:
+1. Calibrate intrinsic and extrinsic camera parameters
+1. For each pair of images:
-  Decode the images to get valid pixels (non-background pixels) -> Triangulate pixels to get 3d location and color -> Trim 3d points using bounding box->
+    1. Decode the images to get valid pixels (non-background pixels)
+    1. Triangulate pixels to get 3d location and color
+    1. Trim 3d points using bounding box
-  Uses Delauney Triangulation to create a mesh->
+    1. Uses Delauney Triangulation to create a mesh
-  Trim any triangle with an edge greater than the max edge threshold-> smooth the mesh->
+    1. Remove any triangle with an edge greater than the max edge threshold
+    1. Smooth the mesh
-Using Meshlab:
+1. Using Meshlab:
-  Merge the meshes->
+    1. Merge the meshes
-  Use poisson surface reconstruction to complete and smooth the merged meshes
+    1. Use poisson surface reconstruction to complete and smooth the merged meshes

 To run the project on your personal machine run main.py
 ex: $python main.py